What's Stopping You? Change Your Life!

 Aokigahara Jukai

-9/25/20252 min read
+9/25/20253 min read

-At the northwestern base of Mount Fuji lies Aokigahara, the Sea of Trees (Jukai).
-Its floor is hardened lava from Fuji’s 864 CE eruption, leaving rocky, uneven ground carpeted with moss.
+Aokigahara hugs the northwest base of Mount Fuji.
+Aokigahara Jukai, the Sea of Trees (Jukai).
+The floor of the forest is hardened lava from Fuji’s 864 CE eruption, leaving rocky, uneven ground carpeted with moss.
 The trees are so dense that wind is muffled and sunlight barely touches the forest floor, creating an atmosphere that is both peaceful and unnervingly still.
+There is, within the park, a small patch of the forest that shows how the land looked prior to the eruption in 864CE. but, it is a very small portion.

 Japanese folklore says Aokigahara is home to yūrei — restless spirits of those who died with anger, sadness, or unfinished business.
 They are described wearing white funeral robes (shiroshōzoku), with long black hair — the same ghostly image seen in kabuki plays and horror films.
 Some stories warn that these spirits lure travelers deeper into the forest until they lose their way.

-It’s easy to get lost here, and that’s part of the magic.
-The forest swallows hurry and leaves you with stillness.
 When you finally step back into the sunlight at the edge of the trees, you may feel lighter — as though the Sea of Trees let you wander not just where you wanted, but where you need to be.